Latest Update: The Argentine Economy

 If given the choice when paying by card to select either USD or Argentine Pesos, choose the local currency option (AR$) as this will give you the most beneficial exchange rate.

-If you would like to understand more about the Argentine economy, both its history and the current situation, we recommend reading this article written by Swoop's Product & Partnerships Manager, David (also featured in the video above).
+If you would like to understand more about the Argentine economy, both its history and the current situation, we recommend reading this article written by our Product & Partnerships Manager, David (also featured in the video above).

 David is half Argentine and has spent many years living in and exploring Argentina.